HallaKim17/DS-Portfolio/README.md

 # Data Science Portfolio - Halla Kim
 This Portfolio is a compilation of all the Data Science and Data Analysis projects I have done for academic, self-learning and hobby purposes.
 This portfolio also contains my Achievements, skills, and certificates.
 It is updated on the regular basis.

-- **Fields of Interest: Computational Creativity, Automatic Evaluation Metric, Innovation Dynamics
+- **Fields of Interest**: Computational Creativity, Automatic Evaluation Metric, Innovation Dynamics
 - **Email**: [kimhalla@gmail.com](kimhalla@gmail.com)
 - **LinkedIn**: [linkedin.com/hallakim](https://www.linkedin.com/in/halla-kim-11a499194/)